7Block Labs

 • Identity

-• Bridge AML/TFR events into attestations; never store raw PII on‑chain.
+• Remember to bridge AML/TFR events into the attestations and avoid storing any raw PII on‑chain.

 • Wallets